9 sad takeaways from a devastating Johnny Depp profile

 “There is not a fucking soul that wants to see Captain Jack Sparrow sad,” Johnny Depp says at one point in a morbid, mind-boggling Rolling Stone profile released on Thursday.
 He’s criticizing the writers of his long-in-the-wooden-tooth Pirates of the Caribbean franchise when he says it.
 He almost certainly doesn’t realize the irony that this observation comes in the middle of an extended interview that presents Depp himself as far sadder than Captain Jack Sparrow would ever be permitted to appear on film.

 Stephen Rodrick’s profile confirms something many have suspected: Depp is spiraling right now.
-His public appearances recently have given fans reason to speculate about his physical health, while his near-total absence from the Fantastic Beasts sequel’s trailer makes it seem as though movie studios may not be as ecstatic as they once were about being associated with the actor.
-According to the profile, things are even bleaker than they appeared.
+His public appearances recently have given fans reason to speculate about his physical health, while his near-total absence from the Fantastic Beasts sequel’s trailer makes it appear as though movie studios may not be as ecstatic as they once were about being associated with the actor.
+According to the profile, things are even bleaker than they seem.

-Apparently, the interview is the result of Depp’s lawyer, Adam Waldman, contacting Rolling Stone about writing a story “about the injustice being done to Depp’s reputation and bottom line.”
+The interview is the result of Depp’s lawyer, Adam Waldman, contacting Rolling Stone about writing a story on “the injustice being done to Depp’s reputation and bottom line.”
 Given that intention, the piece is an abject failure.
 As a rubberneck-y peek into the unraveling life of an erstwhile Hollywood icon, though, it is an astounding success.
 Over the course of 72 hazy hours spent in a 10,500-square-foot rented mansion in London’s Highgate neighborhood, Roderick got a close-up look at Depp’s beyond-precarious financial situation, habitual drug use, and cosmically scarred psyche.

-Although the only thing left undiscussed is the topic many readers might be most interested–the NDA-protected details of his divorce from actor Amber Heard–the profile is chockablock with stunning revelations and gory details.
-Here are the nine of the most surprising.
+Although the only thing left undiscussed is the topic many readers might be most interested in–the NDA-protected details of his divorce from actor Amber Heard–the profile is chockablock with stunning revelations and gory details.
+Here are nine of the most surprising.

 Johnny Depp is broke(ish)